 Who am I, where am I going and where do I come from?
 Ah, such philosophical questions!
 Well, first things first, welcome to my blog.

 My name is Iris, I’m Italian and I’m currently attending university in the charming city of Venice, where I’ll graduate in History and Philosophy.
+My dream job is to become a journalist, and I plan to do a master’s degree in Multimedia Journalism in Scotland.
 Meanwhile, I indulge myself in writing a few stories about what happens to me and, most importantly, what I discover and see around the world!
 I am a HUGE fan of travelling ever since I started learning English back in primary school when I found out about the concept of culture and its ramifications.
-Now, it took quite a while to that little curly redhead to took off on a plane but she eventually did(last year) and now she cannot wait to do it again!
+Now, it took quite a while to that little curly redhead to take off on a plane but she eventually did(last year) and now she cannot wait to do it again!

 What else can I say about me?
 I love reading, long inspiring conversations, I couldn’t live without stand-up comedy(what is life if you cannot laugh about it and minimize your problems?) and sarcasm.
 I find photography pretty much relaxing and I’m terrible at sports.
 Seriously.
 Awful.
 I could hike for days, but please do not make me play team sports.
 I’ll run away on a trike screaming out of fear and despair.